Exergist/VA.Change-WSR-Profile/README.md

    3. Function for processing the profile switch initiates:
       1. Check for presence of Speech Properties Window and terminate command if the window is found.
       2. Perform actual WSR profile data retrieval and attempt to switch WSR profiles.
 As previously mentioned this is done through Windows registry queries and edits.
-      3. If an error is encountered then output the detail to the VoiceAttack event log and terminate the command.
+      3. If an error is encountered then output the detail to the VA event log and terminate the command.
-      4. If no error is encountered then output WSR profile data and change status, and (if the WSR profile switch was successful) initiate function to restart VoiceAttack.
+      4. If no error is encountered then output WSR profile data and change status, and (if the WSR profile switch was successful) initiate function to restart VA.
    4. The VoiceAttack restart function then performs the following:
-      1. Create a folder within the VoiceAttack's "Apps" folder for housing the batch file for restarting VoiceAttack.
+      1. Create a folder within the VoiceAttack's "Apps" folder for housing the batch file for restarting VA.
 This process will only occur if the folder doesn't already exist.
       2. Create the batch file for restarting VoiceAttack.
 Again, this will only occur if the batch file doesn't already exist.
       3. Batch file runs.
       4. VoiceAttack closes itself.
-      5. Batch file process detects closure of VoiceAttack and subsequently restarts VoiceAttack.
+      5. Batch file process detects closure of VA and subsequently restarts VA.
    5. VoiceAttack automatically runs the "Profile Start" command and outputs final WSR profile change detail to the VoiceAttack event log.

+## How do I know the profile and associated commands are working?
 You can confirm that the WSR profile change is working by performing the following:
    1. Open the Speech Properties window and note which WSR profile is activated.
 Then close the window.
    2. Perform the WSR profile change with VA, receive initial confirmation from VA that the switch was successful, VA should restart, then VA should output final confirmation that the switch was successful.